Updated November 17

 This event is free!
 No official confirmation on Gabriel Byrne’s attendance yet.

-According to the calendar over at Irish Arts Centre, New York City (and you can purchase tickets at this link!):
+According to the calendar over at Irish Arts Centre, New York City:

 Bradshaw Books Publishing launches Cork Literary Review, edited by Eugene O’Connell

 “Cork Literary Review celebrates 25 years of Bradshaw Books Publishing in Ireland with the New York launch of Volume XIV of its seminal Irish anthology, [Ed. note: also called The Anthology of Irish Writing, I think] edited by Eugene O’Connell.
 Highlights from the new, deluxe 400-page hardback edition include the inaugural American section, edited and introduced by award-winning American poet Brian Turner, a conversation between Eiléan Ní Chuilleanáin and James Harpur, and poetry from the best of Irish contemporary writers, including Joseph Woods, Liam Ó Muirthille, Gabriel Fitzmaurice and Helen Kidd.
 Join us for an evening of readings and a reception with O’Connell, Turner and Woods.

 Since it first appeared in 1994, the Cork Literary Review (Bradshaw Books) has evolved from a slim anthology of winning competition entries, into a widely respected, high-end literary journal through featured contributions from a host of noted Irish poets and writers, among them Seamus Heaney, Paul Durcan, Frank McGuinness, Jean O’Brien, Brian Turner, Medbh McGuckian, Eugene O’Connell, Mary Rose Callan and Roderick Ford.

 And the Corkman.ie has this to add: [The link to this article usually does not work, so it has been removed]